sas5/ARP_sender/README.md

 # How it Works ?

-Just click run.bat .
+Just click run.bat

-then choose your interface
+then choose your adapter